Plan

 Which one to use

-Protected time for a type of work where the specific tasks are decided in the moment: slot
+• Protected time for a category of work where the specific task is decided in the moment: slot

-When you add something to your calendar in Aftertone, you have three options: task, event, or slot.
+When you add something to your calendar in Aftertone, you have two options: task or slot.
 They look similar but behave differently.

 Tasks